 MIBI EXPRIMENTAL AND ANALYTICAL WORKFLOW

-(A) Experimental workflow for multiplexed imaging.
-Clinical FFPE tissue specimens are placed on a slide and stained using a mixture of commercially available antibodies against desired antigens, labeled with elemental mass tags.
+(A) Experimental workflow for multiplexed ion beam imaging by time-of-flight (MIBI-TOF).
+Clinical FFPE tissue specimens are placed on a slide and stained using a mixture of antibodies against desired antigens, labeled with elemental mass tags.
 The slide is placed in the MIBI machine, and subjected to a rasterizing oxygen duoplasmatron primary ion beam.
 As the ion beam strikes the sample, lanthanide adducts of the bound antibodies are liberated as secondary ions, which are recorded by a time-of-flight (TOF) mass spectrometer.
 For each physical pixel in the tissue, a mass spectrum is recorded, representing the abundance of the antigens in that location.
 Spectral data is converted to n-dimensional TIF files, with each image depicting the expression of one protein in the FOV.